Book an open event

 Why choose this course?

-- You’ll be taught by expert university lecturers and researchers, many having extensive research experience in academic, pharmaceutical, industrial and biotechnology sectors.
+- You’ll be taught by expert university lecturers and researchers, many having extensive research experience in academic, pharmaceutical, industrial and biotechnology sectors

-- Benefit from innovative guest lectures, delivered by leading researchers in the biotechnology industry.
+- Benefit from innovative guest lectures, delivered by leading researchers in the biotechnology industry

 - Immerse yourself in our modern Science Building.
 We offer exceptional facilities for you to practice the latest techniques in QPCR and genome editing and molecular cloning.
-Use our laboratories for DNA analysis, Genomics, Proteomics and Bioinformatics.
+Use our laboratories for DNA analysis, genomics, proteomics and bioinformatics.

 - We adopt a blended learning approach to teaching, focussing on problem-based scenarios so you can develop strong critical analysis skills.
-You’ll have substantial exposure to practical techniques and guaranteed laboratory-based research projects.
+You’ll have substantial exposure to practical techniques and guaranteed laboratory-based research projects

 What will I study?

-You’ll gain a thorough understanding of molecular biology, genetics, cell biology and protein science.
-We’ll teach you advanced techniques in recombinant DNA technology, protein analysis, genomics and bioinformatics.
-You’ll study the latest plant and animal genome sequencing projects, gene-editing technology, next-generation DNA sequencing, high throughput analysis and bioinformatic data analysis.
-You’ll gain a critical understanding of applied molecular technologies for improvements in plant and animal systems.
-You’ll research progressive areas such as metabolic engineering and surface display systems.
+During the course you'll gain a thorough understanding of key fields of molecular biology, genetics, cell biology and protein science.In addition, the latest techniques of recombinant DNA technology, protein analysis, genomics and bioinformatics will also be introduced.
+You will also have the opportunity to study the latest plant and animal genome sequencing projects, gene editing technology, next generation DNA sequencing, high throughput analysis and bioinformatic data analysis.
+Applied molecular technologies for improvements in plant and animal systems will also be covered and will involve study of exciting new areas such as metabolic engineering and surface display systems.